 Research shows that play-based learning supports children’s development and that 2 years are better than 1 when it comes to early learning.
 Learn more about the benefits of 3-year-old kindergarten.

 When to start 3-year-old kindergarten

 Each child is different, and we recommend carefully considering your child’s readiness before starting kindergarten, as this may have a flow on effect for when they start school.

 If you are applying for a kindergarten that is a member of the central enrolment scheme, we recommend that you apply for the first year your child is eligible.
 Once offered, you can defer your place if you decide to wait until the following year.

 How much 3-year-old kindergarten costs

-Kindergartens set their own fees, which may include a fee to secure you child's place in kindergarten.
+Kindergartens set their own fees, which may include a fee to secure your child's place in kindergarten.

 Find out more about kindergarten fees and subsidies.